Difficult Bible Quiz about the Physical Bible

 b.
 Adam, after the creation.

 c.
-God Himself created man on the sixth day.
+It was God Himself who named all the animals, including man, on the sixth day.

 a.
 No.